Portion/Yield:Serves 6 as a lunch or supper

-The key to the success of a good barbecue depends on a couple of factors one is the weather, two is the company or occasion, three is the marinade and fourth for my father it was the actual barbecue.
-He only believed in a real fire (not gas), he would light the barbecue at least a hour before the cooking precession starts, he would then methodically work his way through the variety of meat my mother had marinated.
+The key to the success of a good barbecue depends on several factors, one is the weather, two is the company or occasion, three is the marinade and four (for my father at least) it’s the actual barbecue.
+My father only believed in a real fire (not gas), so he would light the barbecue at least an hour before he started cooking, then when the barbecue was ready, he would methodically work his way through the variety of meat my mother had marinated.
 For my family, hosting a barbecue was a special occasion and a lot of effort was put into everything – the food, drinks, entertainment and even the garden furniture – it was a lovely event to be a part of.

 Ingredients & Method